 Speed in BLDC motor fans is controlled by digitally regulating the flow of current into the motor.
 Generally, BLDC motor fans run on the remote control for regulating speed rather than the conventional regulators.
-Atomberg offers a model- Atomberg Naveo, which can be controlled using the regulator.
+Atomberg offers a model- Atomberg Renessa Alpha, which can be controlled using a regulator.

 Normal fans start from a reasonable price range of Rs.1200 whereas BLDC fans are initially priced in the higher bracket of Rs.3000 and more.
 However, considering the annual savings of Rs.1500-2000 that one can achieve by using BLDC fans the higher price is well justified.
 In the long run, the higher upfront cost of the BLDC fans can be recovered through energy savings in less than a year.

 Brands Making a Mark in the BLDC Domain